radicle-dev/radicle.xyz/_guides/seeder.md

 }
 ```

+> In the above example the server listen to any IPv4 interface.
+If your host
+> supports only IPv6 or if you want to support both IPv4 and IPv6, replace
+> `0.0.0.0` with `[::]`.

 Your node is configured with a file named `config.json` in your Radicle home
 directory.
 You can get the full path of the config file with the `rad self
 --config` command.
 Additionally, you can output the current configuration with